 If you consider Dubia roaches fed only certified organic foods “organic” like we do, then yes!

 NOTE: We combined our “standard” and “organic” Dubia roach pages into a single product page for simplicity.
-To buy organic Dubia roaches, visit any roach product page, click the “Type” drop-down menu, then choose “Organic”.
+To buy organic Dubia roaches now, visit any product page, click the “Type” drop-down menu, then choose “Organic”.

 What makes our Dubia roaches “organic”?

 In addition to feeding only organic foods and avoiding added chemicals, we offer our organic roaches only distilled water.
-We do this to avoid the 100 or so chemicals in the nation’s drinking water.
+We do this to avoid the 100 or so chemicals in the nation’s drinking water (external link).
 Pesticides and other synthetic, lab-created substances are a reality in water from snowy mountain peaks (external link) to the ocean floor (external link).
-We believe in a direct correlation between health and productivity.
-We also know that pesticides (which are very often insecticides) are designed to make bugs not just unhealthy, but dead.
-So for us, distilled water a must.
+We believe there is a direct, positive correlation between Dubia roach health and productivity.
+We also know that pesticides are often insecticides, chemical companies design insecticides to make bugs not just unhealthy, but dead.

-We are so obsessed with keeping our organic roaches chemical-free that we even wash their bins with only fresh water.
-In other words: no soap.
+You may have in idea that we’re pretty serious about our organic roaches, and you would be right.
+We’re so obsessed with keeping our organic roaches chemical-free that we even wash their bins with fresh water only – no soap!
+Just some rubbing alcohol to kill the germs, fresh water, then out into the air to dry.
 We have plenty of “bio-friendly” soap that we could probably use, but we choose not to.
 Why do we go to these lengths for a cockroach?
-Again the answer is simple: We do it for the health of our herps and for the gains in productivity it may provide.
-These things are probably a bit obsessive, but we don’t mind.
-It’s just what we like to do.
+Again the answer is simple: We do it for the health of our animals and for the gains in productivity we believe it provides.
+These things are probably slightly obsessive, but we don’t mind.
+It’s what we like to do.

-Captive exotic reptiles, amphibians, and arachnids live their lives far outside the bounds of what they would experience in the wild.
-Most of their environment is “artificial”.
-Light, day & night cycles, heat, humidity, and food selection are all things we create based on what we think they need.
-While the upside is that they are free from predation, the downside is that their surroundings are not ideal.
-Providing the conditions they need for optimum health is often difficult, if not impossible.
-When achieved, it requires a great deal of effort.
+These animals lives outside the bounds of what they would experience living naturally in the wild.
+Their environments are largely artificial.
+We create their light, day & night cycles, heat, humidity, and food choices based on what we think they need.
+While the upside for them is that they are free from predation, the downside is that their surroundings are sub-optimal.
+As a result, they tend to suffer diseases related to captivity.

-Many if not most amateur herpetologists fail to provide one or more of the conditions their animals need, and these failures have well-established negative health consequences (external link).
-Maintaining the health of captive exotic animals can be a challenge, and we think feeding them insects raised on foods that are as pesticide-free as is practical in today’s modern world can and in some cases maybe should be part of how we work to meet that challenge.
+Many or even most amateur herpetologists fail to provide one or more of the conditions their animals need, and these failures have well-established negative health consequences (external link).
+For this reason, maintaining the health of captive exotic animals is often challenging.
+We think feeding them insects raised on foods that are as pesticide-free as is possible in modern society can and in some cases should be how we work to meet that difficult challenge.

 Organic roaches: productivity gains and other benefits

 Initially, we switched to organic-fed Dubia roaches because we wanted our early experiments to be meaningful.
-We thought pesticides, heavy metals, fertilizers, and other harmful substances could be confounding factors in our tests.
+We thought pesticides, heavy metals, fertilizers, and other harmful substances could be confounding factors in our nutrition and productivity tests.
 We were raising crickets organically at the time and we wanted accurate data about the effects of switching our animals from mostly crickets to Dubia roaches.
 After seeing positive changes, we started experimenting with a lot of different organic food ingredients.
-At some point it made sense to make these roaches available to other herp owners who may be looking for better nutrition from their feeders.
+At some point it made sense to make these roaches available to other animal owners who may want better nutrition from their feeders.
 And so that’s what we did.

-Raising and feeding organic Dubia roaches has led to very real (but occasionally hard to quantify) benefits for both the roaches and herps.
+Raising and feeding organic Dubia roaches has led to very real (but occasionally hard to quantify) benefits for both the roaches and insectivores.
 The connection between insect nutrition during development and productivity as adults (external link) is well-studied, and our observations are consistent with the research.
-And, perhaps more importantly, we have to remember that pesticides are designed to kill insects.
+And, perhaps more importantly, we have to remember that pesticides kill insects by design.
 Dubia roaches are insects.
 This seems like a bad combination to us.
 Pesticides approved for use on food grown for humans are, by design, deadly for insects.

 So here is what we’ve found in our colonies: